mk-pmb/wd-mycloud-ex2-cope/goodies/nodejs/README.md

 Why we install into `/opt/lib` rather than `/opt/usr/lib`
 ---------------------------------------------------------

+* Please check the progress on [the related feature request ](https://github.com/WDCommunity/wdpksrc/issues/125) and it it's still open, consider whether you may be able to help.
 * Node.js expects a congruent directory structure with the same prefix for `$PREFIX/bin` and `$PREFIX/lib/node_modules`.
 * For example, the `npm` entry points to `../lib/node_modules/npm/…`.